Consider the many scenarios in which author services could be advantageous to you, regardless of where you are in your career.

 The Power of Social Media

-The trends on social media are contagious.
+The trends on social media are truly contagious.

 - Most social media users just skim through the content.
 Design and organize the content by adding powerful headlines and sub-headlines.
 Break the content into small paragraphs.

 The Hashtag Culture

 Hashtags are words or a collection of words following the hash mark symbol: #.
-The word, which follows the hash mark, is recorded in the social media and becomes searchable by other users.
+The word, which follows the hashtag, is recorded in the social media platform and becomes searchable by other users.

 - With hashtags, it is easy to measure how interactive the posts are.